New Silk Roads - Timothy Mitchell - Infrastructures Work on Time

 Moreover, as large, materially extended arrangements, the building of infrastructure very often involves government power.
 Dams, ports, highways, power stations, and rail lines typically require a concession or authorization from an authority, awarding exclusive control of a river channel, harbor, transportation corridor, or communication node.
 This is not simply a question of governments awarding monopoly rights.
 The very powers of government, in the era of the modern state, emerged through the development of legal systems, legislative committees, municipalities, and other authorities that claimed powers to build or license infrastructure.
 Infrastructure and government co-evolved as parallel forms of spatially-defined power.11

-For their technical resilience and the forms of institutional and political support, infrastructures acquire a built-in durability.
+As a result of their technical resilience and their forms of institutional and political support, infrastructures acquire a built-in durability.
 It is this durability that makes them an apparatus of delay: a means of constructing a durable future revenue, whose delayed acquisition enables infrastructure to become a vast machine of capital-creation.

 Infrastructures work on time, but not only in the ways we commonly assume.
 While they may increase the speed at which goods are transported, people travel, or energy flows, this acceleration of time is not their most important attribute.
 Their physical scale, technical durability, and political strength give them another purpose.
 They introduce an interruption, a gap, out of which the present extracts wealth from the future.